-Learn 5 simple, yet effective strategies to help you make time to teach social-emotional learning in the K-5 classroom daily even with a busy schedule!
+Learn five simple, yet effective strategies to help you make time to teach social-emotional learning in the K-5 classroom daily, even with a busy schedule!

 5 Manageable Ways to Teach SEL Daily

 It’s no secret that teachers have a lot of responsibilities.
-There is an enormous amount of curriculum content that needs to be covered in the core subjects, like math, reading, and science.
+There is an enormous amount of curriculum content to cover in the core subjects, like math, reading, and science.
 But the responsibilities don’t end there.
-There are classrooms to organize and run, and children to manage.
-This doesn’t leave us with much time for anything else.
-Or does it?
+There are classrooms to organize and run and children to manage.
+This doesn’t leave us much time for anything else—or does it?

 Social-emotional learning involves teaching the whole child.
-It focuses on developing the social skills and emotional awareness of a child.
-While we may not have a lot of time to devote to teaching SEL exclusively, it is still important that we put on our creative thinking caps and find the time and space for this vital content in our classrooms.
+It focuses on developing a child’s social skills and emotional awareness.
+While we may not have a lot of time to devote to teaching SEL, it is vital that we put on our thinking caps and find the time and space for this content in our classrooms.

-This post will inspire you to take action in important ways in the limited time you have.
-By using these tips, you will no longer struggle with being “too busy” or having “not enough time” to teach social-emotional learning every day.
+This post will inspire you to take action in essential ways in your limited time.
+Using these tips, you will no longer struggle with being “too busy” or having insufficient time to teach SEL daily.

-So let’s get creative together and learn simple ways to teach social-emotional learning.
+So, let’s get creative together and learn simple ways to teach social-emotional learning (SEL).
 You will learn how effective planning and rethinking “classroom management” can help you be more intentional with SEL.
-Similarly, you will learn ways to integrate SEL into your morning meeting, core content, and create student engagement opportunities, making these strategies not only possible but simple.
+Similarly, you will discover ways to integrate SEL into morning meetings and core content to create student engagement, making these strategies possible.

 Why is it important to teach social-emotional learning each day?

-Before we get into the strategies that make teaching daily SEL simple, it’s important to first recognize the importance of teaching social-emotional learning on our classroom communities and the students we teach.
+Before discussing the strategies that make teaching daily SEL simple, we must recognize its importance for our classroom communities and students.

 Before children can be successful in school, they need to have their basic needs met.
-They need to be fed, warm, clothed, and feel cared for and accepted.
-If a child lacks their basic needs, they won’t be able to perform at their best in academic areas.
-Likewise, if a child lacks the ability to express their emotions in healthy ways or participate in activities with peers, they will struggle at school.
+They must be fed, warm, clothed, and feel cared for and accepted.
+If a child lacks these basic needs, they won’t be able to perform at their best in academic areas.
+Likewise, if a child cannot express their emotions in healthy ways or participate in activities with peers, they will struggle at school.

 Steps:

 - Physically write it down.
-If you photocopy your timetable, make sure to have a dedicated block labeled ‘SEL’ that you can write down the topic and details of your lesson.
+If you photocopy your timetable, make sure to have a dedicated block labeled ‘SEL’ where you can write down the topic and details of your lesson.

 - Commit to it.
 This may sound simple, but trust me, when you get busy, you may think that it is an area that can be pushed to another day, or forgotten altogether.
 Once you commit to it and make it part of your routine, you will find it easier to stick with it.

-Classroom management is not about making kids behave properly.
-It also shouldn’t be about making kids conform to a rigid set of rules or unreasonable demands that takes away their creativity and individuality.
+Classroom management is not about getting kids to behave properly.
+It shouldn’t involve forcing kids to conform to rigid rules or unreasonable demands that diminish their creativity and individuality.

 Classroom management should be about running a classroom built on mutual respect, cooperation, and responsibility.
-It’s about encouraging students to take part in the classroom in order to build a community where everyone has a voice and feels important.
+It’s about encouraging students to participate in the school to make a community where everyone has a voice and feels important.
 This is where social-emotional learning and classroom management intersect.

-We need to reimagine what classroom management is.
-This mindset shift is where we start to understand that by focusing instead on the social and emotional development of our students, we build routines and procedures together that help our classrooms run effectively.
+We need to reimagine classroom management.
+This mindset shift is where we understand that by focusing instead on our students’ social and emotional development, we build routines and procedures that help our classrooms run effectively.

 Strategies:

-- Establish rules, procedures, and expectations together with your students.
-This will set the tone for the rest of your year together and make everyone feel heard.
+- Establish rules, procedures, and expectations with your students.
+This will set the tone for the rest of your year together and ensure everyone feels heard.

 - Teach and practice healthy ways of communicating.
 Roleplay taking turns, asking questions, sharing, and listening.

-- When a difficult situation occurs, let it be an opportunity to practice the strategies you have taught or a chance to teach a new social-emotional concept explicitly.
+- When a difficult situation occurs, use it to practice the strategies you have taught or to introduce a new social-emotional concept explicitly.
 Share mindfulness tools, vocabulary, and strategy posters to help kids self-regulate and solve problems.

-It’s very likely that you are already spending time first thing in the day working closely with your students.
-But are you also building their social and emotional skills?
+You are likely already spending time working closely with your students first thing in the day, but are you also building their social and emotional skills?

-By putting a social-emotional learning spin on a morning meeting, you can effectively connect with students, set a positive tone for the day, and transition into learning.
+By incorporating social-emotional learning into a morning meeting, you can effectively connect with students, set a positive tone for the day, and transition into learning.

 Morning meetings are fun!
 Kids love to spend time together, so anything that feels less like schoolwork and more like play makes school more enjoyable.
-Greeting, sharing, and performing activities with peers builds community and helps kids get to know one another better.
+Greeting, sharing, and performing activities with peers build community and help kids get to know one another better.

 Steps: